More changes seen at Macquarie, as shares near '08 lows

-SYDNEY Macquarie (MQG.AX) investors are pushing for more changes at Australia's top investment bank, with calls to buyback shares, sell non-core assets or pursue joint ventures, all measures aimed at jump starting a stock price hovering near 2008 lows.
+SYDNEY Oct 27 Macquarie investors are pushing for more changes at Australia's top investment bank, with calls to buyback shares, sell non-core assets or pursue joint ventures, all measures aimed at jump starting a stock price hovering near 2008 lows.

 Macquarie, once the top pick among Australian stock investors and a consistent earnings beater, faces a grim short-term outlook, as its investment bank and trading business grapples with the one of the worst periods in its history.